-It came to my mind recently as I attempted to contact our energy supplier.
+It came to my mind once when I attempted to contact our home energy supplier.

 You see I’d started getting calls from one of those energy saving companies advising me that I should switch supplier once again to save money.
 On this occasion however I figured that I should stay with my existing (‘non big 6’) supplier and ask them to move me on to one of their cheaper fixed rate tariffs.

 First I tried phoning them.
 After negotiating the ‘press 1 for x’ and ‘press 2 for y’ I found myself on hold listening to music.
 This happened several times, each time for more than ten minutes, before I gave up – thankfully it was an 0800 number.
 I then logged into the “my account” part of their web site and used the online enquiry form.
 Nope, that didn’t work either – I waited at least 24 hours to get no response before sending a follow-up email via their online form.
 That again got no response another 24 hours later.
 (Quick question: Do online enquiry forms ever get answered?).
 So I tried the customer services 0800 number again, and again, and was left on hold for too long each time before hanging up.

 At this point I was seriously regretting my decision to stick with my current supplier.
 After all, if I can’t even talk to them about renewing why should I stay with them?

 Since everyone spends so much effort trying to attract new customers and not enough effort on their existing customers maybe I should cheat the system…